-In November 2014, Plymouth University commissioned the Good Governance Institute (GGI) to conduct an independent, external review of its governance (hereafter, ‘the Review’).
+In November 2014, University of Plymouth commissioned the Good Governance Institute (GGI) to conduct an independent, external review of its governance (hereafter, ‘the Review’).

 The main aim of the Review was to: